wiserim/Skew/README.md

 </p>

 **Skew** is a standalone JavaScript library for performing skew transformations of DOM elements measured in pixels.
-It allows to keep element's skew by the same amount of pixels even after it's resize and optionally unskew it's content.
+It allows to keep element's skew by the same amount of pixels even after it's resize and optionally unskew its content.

 **Features:**
 * calculation of skew transformation measured in pixels,